sashmlv/neonemacs/README.md

 ### Usage:
 * Move file "init.el" from "configs" directory, into "~/.emacs.d/" directory;
 * Set in file "~/.emacs.d/init.el" full path to file "index.el", which in "configs" directory;
-* Set in file "index.el", which in "configs" directory, variable "directory-root", which is full path to "config" directory;
+* Set in file "index.el", which in "configs" directory, variable "root_dir", which is full path to "config" directory;
 * Set your prefer font, theme, and other configs in "index.el" (for apply theme completely, before remove file "~/.emacs.d/configs/emacs.desktop");
 * Overview all keybindings and other stuff in each config file, and set your prefer;
 * Create your custom config file, and require it in "index.el";